tetrabit/AR-App/Miss Ways/Assets/Plugins/NativeGallery/README.txt

 Texture2D NativeGallery.LoadImageAtPath( string imagePath, int maxSize = -1, bool markTextureNonReadable = true, bool generateMipmaps = true, bool linearColorSpace = false ): creates a Texture2D from the specified image file in correct orientation and returns it.
 Returns null, if something goes wrong

 NativeGallery.ImageProperties NativeGallery.GetImageProperties( string imagePath ): returns an ImageProperties instance that holds the width, height and mime type information of an image file without creating a Texture2D object.
 Mime type will be null, if it can't be determined
+NativeGallery.VideoProperties NativeGallery.GetVideoProperties( string videoPath ): returns a VideoProperties instance that holds the width, height, duration (in milliseconds) and rotation information of a video file